Parking tickets issued by the police

 Find out what to do if you get a parking ticket from the police.

 In some areas, parking on public land is managed by the police.
 Where it isn't, the local council is responsible.
 Read more about parking tickets issued by the local council.

 Parking on private land is often managed by private companies that issue their own parking tickets.

 Parking restrictions on public land

 If you park on public land and don't follow the parking restrictions, you could have to pay a fine.
 The rules about fines depend on the policy of the local council where you parked.
 Find your local council on mygov.scot.

-In areas where the police are responsible for enforcing parking restrictions, you might get a fine called a 'fixed penalty notice'.
+In some local council areas the police are responsible for enforcing parking restrictions.
+You might get a fine called a 'fixed penalty notice'.
 This is a criminal matter.

 Receiving a fixed penalty notice